-Fast, efficient, and accurate data capture from mobile LiDAR scanners has proven to be a significant benefit for Barberton Mines.
-The repeatability of the scans has provided an excellent return on investment and the durability has meant that despite usage in challenging environments, the scanners have endured.
-The speed of data capture has led to safer work practices for the surveyors, and the walk-and-scan method has resulted in no disruption to daily mining operations.

-With the scanner's versatility, the survey team is still finding new applications where the technology can be utilized in the mining environment.
+Conclusion Fast, efficient, and accurate data capture from GeoSLAMs handheld LiDAR scanners have proven to be a huge benefit for Barberton Mines.
+The repeatability of the scans has provided a great return on investment and the durability has meant that despite being used in challenging environments, the scanners have endured.
+The increased speed of data capture has led to more optimal work practices for the surveyors, and the walkand-scan method has resulted in no disruption to the daily work of the mines.
+With the scanner's versatility, the survey team is still finding new applications where the technology can be utilised in the mining environment.